SRSEAM007/Sum_Pair/README.md

 unique pairs of elements in the array that sum up to the target.
 Return the pairs in the format specified.

-**initial though process**: by taking tow pair and adding them and matching with target **What can be done **: it is a very basic code has much room for optimization
+**initial thought process**: by taking tow pair and adding them and matching with target **What can be done **: it is a very basic code has much room for optimization